 Electric outboards are suitable if you:

-Want to pursue excellent user experience: no noise, no oil stain and no exhaust to protect family health, easy to start and with reverse propulsion.
+- Want to pursue an excellent user experience: no noise, no oil stain and no exhaust to protect family health, easy to start and with reverse propulsion.

 Petrol outboards are suitable if you:

-Don’t just take our word for it - schedule a free test ride, and try out the electric motor outboard for yourself!
+Don’t just take our word for it – Have a Dealer Contact Me, and try out the electric motor outboard for yourself!